28msec/28.io-angularjs/README.md

 });
 ```
 ## Development
-If you'd like to hack on AngularFire itself, you'll need
+If you'd like to hack on 28.io-angularjs itself, you'll need
 [node.js](http://nodejs.org/download/), and [Bower](http://bower.io):

 ```bash